rameela20/UniqueWordListGenerator/README.md

 **Please check using Notepad++ software whether all the text files have UTF-8 encoding.
 If they do not have UTF-8 encoding; Please change Encoding using Notepad++ software's Encoding menu and save the files again.Then copy the updated files to folder  where get_unique_list.exe is**

-6. Double click on get_unique_list.exe file then 2 files will be generated.
+6. Double click on get_unique_list.exe file the unique words files for all text files will be generated.

-7. unique_words.txt is the file that includes the unique words for all the text files you copied.
+7. yourfilename_unique.txt is the file that includes the unique words for each of text files you copied.(yourfilename is the name of the file you copied to get unique words)

-8. out.txt is the file that has all the text files you copied to folder combined into one.
+Example : If you want unique words lists for 1.txt 2.txt and 3.txt.
+Copy them to folder where get_unique_list.exe is.
+Then double click on get_unique_list.exe.
+Then your unique words files 1_unique.txt 2_unique.txt and 3_unique.txt will be generated.